zenhack/layout-dsl/README.md

     /* Declares a logical view of the data; base is one conceputal
      * field, so we express it that way. type GDTEnt struct {
-        // The `unit` type can be parametrized over any bit length:
+        // The `uint` type can be parametrized over any bit length:
         base: uint<32>
         limit: uint<20>